City-Bureau/field-guide/site/content/going-public/q-when-i-click-on-the-email-link-to-https-beta-documenters-org-on-my-phone-i-get-a-“bad-token”-message-how-do-i-get-around-this.md

 ---
 title: >-
-  Q: When I click on the email link to https://beta.documenters.org on my phone, I get a “bad token” message.
+  When I click on the email link to https://beta.documenters.org on my phone, I get a “bad token” message.
 How do I get around this?
 order: '3'
 inmenu: true
 ---